JameTran/Flappy/README.md

 Branch off master and then later merge back to master branch.

 Do not merge codes that does not functions fully to master branch.

+**To Install:**
+Open the Windows Start Menu and search for Powershell (you may need to run this "as administrator").
+Next, type "pip install pygame" to install the necessary libraries (Python 3.8 is required) ... <uncomplete>